langurmonkey/website-source/content/blog/2025/local-llm-rag.md

 3. Future spectroscopic observations planned with JWST will be guided by the valuable information obtained from these observations.

 Overall, JWST is expected to provide new insights into exoplanet atmospheres and help scientists refine their understanding of these distant worlds.

+Ask a question (or type 'exit' to quit): What is the mittius?
+A completely fictional object used to test Reasoning and Argument Generation (RAG) in a local Large Language Model (LLM).

-Query: What is the radius of the Mittius?
+Ask a question (or type 'exit' to quit): What is the radius of the Mittius?
-Context: [...]
-Question: What is the radius of the Mittius?
+The answer can be found in the first sentence of the text:

-Answer:
-The question doesn't relate to the provided text at all (about Gaia Sky and MIRI coronagraphs) but rather mentions a fictional object called "Mittius" which was mentioned in a separate context.
-The answer should be taken directly from that initial context.
+"The Mittius is a sphere of radius 2 that is used to disperse light in all directions."

-According to the initial description, the radius of the Mittius is 2.
+So, the radius of the Mittius is 2.

-Query: How was the new Gaia Sky website built?
-Context: [...]
-Question: How was the new Gaia Sky website built?
+Ask a question (or type 'exit' to quit): How was the new Gaia Sky website built?
-Answer:
 The new Gaia Sky website was built with Hugo.

-Query: /bye
+Ask a question (or type 'exit' to quit): exit
 ```

-As you can see, even this small 8B parameter model pretty much nails all three answers.
-There is a weird rambling in the second question about the given context not including the Mittius info, but it still gets the answer right but referencing the 'initial' context.
+As you can see, even this small 8B parameter model pretty much nails all three answer.
+In the third question (radius of the Mittius), it even provides the exact sentence that it sourced the subsequent answer from.
+Good work, Llama3.1!

 ## Conclusion

 As we've seen, with very little effort we can build a rudimentary RAG system on top of Ollama.
 This enables us to use context information in our queries in an automated manner, with the help of Chroma DB.
 In our small test, we've used the Llama3.1 8B model, which is rather small.
-Using a larger model, like the Mistral-small (24B), or even the Gemma3 (12B) should improve the results at the expense of performance.
+Using a larger model, like Gemma3 (12B), DeepSeek-R1 (14B), or even Mistral-small (24B), should improve the results at the expense of performance.

 The code in this post is partially based on [this medium article](https://medium.com/@arunpatidar26/rag-chromadb-ollama-python-guide-for-beginners-30857499d0a0).